The Ellen DeGeneres Show: Recurring elements

 Several recurring sounds, gags, and catchphrases are used by DeGeneres depending on the topic of discussion or theme for a specific episode.
-For example, after DeGeneres says the phrase, "Aww Snap!", a sound effect of a whip cracking often is played.
+For example, after DeGeneres says the phrase, "Aww Snap!", the sound effect of a whip cracking often is played.
 In her monologue, DeGeneres frequently thanks the audience's applause by saying "I feel the same way about you!"
 Other video segments include DeGeneres scaring people, playing pranks, taking part in faux-breaking news segments and interacting with crew members.
 Other recurring segments include those where DeGeneres comments on Internet videos, tabloid-style photographs of celebrities, advertisements on Craigslist, or voicemails left for her on an answering machine.
 Some segments feature audience members more prominently, including having audience members show hidden talents, pictures of others that resemble DeGeneres, and interviewing children.

-DeGeneres frequently plays games with audience members and awards prizes based upon their performance.
+DeGeneres frequently plays games with audience members and awards prizes based on their performance.
 Games have included Pictionary-style drawing games, finding hidden objects within the studio, category, current event or pop-culture-based trivia, and various other stunt and charade-based games.
 DeGeneres also joked several times on the show about when a sequel to Finding Nemo, in which she famously had a lead role, would eventually release, as well as make references to the film.
 Eventually, the sequel, Finding Dory, was officially announced by DeGeneres.